 F.O.F.M was fortunate to be blessed by the Salesian Society of Don Bosco.
 They send us Fr.
 Nick Reina as our Chaplain.
 He has made open communications, to Salesian High.
 In 2014 Salesian High finally gave F.O.F.M a link to associate us.
 Later, Principal Sam Robles with the Salesian Alumni Association approved us as a separate unit, which helps the young men of Salesian High with scholarships

-F.O.F.M had been targeting music based Dances with Dinners.
+F.O.F.M had been targeting music-based Dances with Dinners.
 We soon found out, our functions were being duplicated by other organizations.
 The FOFM needed additional outside funding to maintain its month to month operations.
 Using the concept proposed by our Treasurer, Mr. Louie Sanchez, we embarked on associating ourselves with Charity Mania, LLC.
-A company which operates a centralized organization, which creates methods for charity organizations to sell tickets, FOFM keeping a major part of the profits.
+A company that operates a centralized organization, which creates methods for charity organizations to sell tickets, FOFM keeping a major part of the profits.
 Our first involvement was to follow the College Football games.
 We are currently participating with a Super Bowl sweepstakes by selling tickets.

 Sharing & Working Individuals